Bhanditz/profoto-dump/README.md

 	configure script, in order to find the manually compiled pxlib.

 5. edit the source code: pxview-*/src/main.c, line 2187:

 	change:

 		sprintf(filename, "%s_%d.%s", blobprefix, mod_nr, blobextension);

 	to:

 		sprintf(filename, "%s_%d_%d.%s", blobprefix, mod_nr, j, blobextension);

 	This change is needed in order to prevent pxview from overwriting the image files.

-6. run pixview:
+6. Run pixview:

-	FOTO_DIR - location of .db and .MB files. there are multiple directories: profoto/ profoto/*/
+	FOTO_DIR - location of .db and .MB files. there are multiple directories:

+		profoto/ profoto/*/

 		pxview FOTO_DIR/profoto.db -b FOTO_DIR/profoto.MB -p img --blobextension=bmp -x -o index.htm

 	For each directory, run pxview in a separate directory, otherwise the data will be overwritten.

-7. you will get files with names: img_*.bmp
+7. You will get files with names:

+		img_*.bmp

 	Those are the pictures.

 	Other data is stored in the generated index.htm files.